ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software developer go broke?
-Because he kept spending all his cache!
+1. Why did the computer go to the doctor?
+Because it had a virus!

-2. Why did the cyber security expert take up gardening?
-Because he wanted to weed out all the bugs!
+2. Why did the software engineer quit his job?
+He couldn't debug his life!

-3. Why did the programmer go broke?
-Because he lost all his bytes!
+3. What do you call a hacker who works out?
+A gym-ternet security expert!

-4. Why was the computer cold?
-Because it left its Windows open!
+4. Why did the developer go broke?
+Because he lost his domain in a bet!

 [
-Sat Nov 25 01:08:19 UTC 2023
+Sun Nov 26 01:14:54 UTC 2023
  ]